Corporate Training Unlimited: Cathy Mahone

 In 1988, a mother named Cathy Mahone hired CTU to recover her daughter from Jordan.
 CTU successfully recovered the child and secreted her into Israel, and the story became the inspiration for the TV movie Desperate Rescue: The Cathy Mahone Story, which led to more publicity and business for the company.
 The US State Department apologized to Jordan after the mission.

 1992 attempt in Iceland

 In 1992, CTU was retained on behalf of two American citizens, Fred Pittman and Brian Grayson, seeking to locate and repatriate their respective daughters.
-The girls' Icelandic mother, Erna Eyjolfsdottir (Erna Pittman Grayson) had taken them to Iceland in violation of Florida court orders.
+The girls' Icelandic mother, Erna Eyjólfsdóttir (Erna Pittman Grayson) had taken them to Iceland in violation of Florida court orders.
 CTU's mission ended unsuccessfully, with the two daughters remaining in Iceland and Feeney and CTU employee Brian Grayson being arrested, tried and convicted of kidnapping in an Icelandic court.
 Feeney was sentenced to serve two years in prison.
+In 1993, he escaped from Litla-Hraun prison facility along with another prisoner but both where caught the following day in Vestmannaeyjar where they were waiting for a charter flight from Íslandsflug to take them to the Faroe Islands.
+He was later released from prison in January 1994.

 The event was the subject of an NBC Dateline story titled, "Rambo Goes to Reyjavik."
 Unhappy with their portrayal, CTU unsuccessfully sued NBC for defamation.